Suspended sentence for former Northampton electrical wholesaler manager after stealing £14K of goods

-Northampton electrical wholesaler manager given suspended sentence after stealing nearly £14,000-worth of goods
+Northampton electrical wholesaler manager given suspended sentence after stealing goods worth thousands of pounds

 Defendant apologises and explains gambling debts and mental health problems contributed to year-long theft

-A former manager at a Northampton electrical wholesaler has been given a suspended jail sentence after stealing nearly £14,000-worth of goods.
+A former manager at a Northampton electrical wholesaler has been given a suspended jail sentence after stealing goods worth thousands of pounds.

 Ian Jones took the items from his employer Eyre and Elliston from July 2019 and July 2020, Northampton Crown Court heard on Monday (November 8).